 A beautiful night of celebration for Eisher’s Indian Choora Ceremony.

 A Choora is a wedding bangle worn by the bride.
 Traditionally, the bride’s family hold a Choora Ceremony one to two nights before the wedding day.
-The bride, traditionally, has to wear 21 read and ivory chooras.
-Many Indian brides still choose to wear an odd number of chooras on each arm, as it is considered to auspicious.
+The bride, historically, has to wear 21 read and ivory chooras.
+Many Indian brides still choose to wear an odd number of chooras on each arm and are auspicious.

-The wedding choora’s is placed on the bride by her maternal uncle(s).
+The chooras are placed on the bride’s hand by her maternal uncle(s).
 Once the choora is on the bride, kalira (dangly gold ornaments) can be tied onto it by the sisters of the bride.

 Indian Wedding Photographer

-If you’re looking for an experienced, Indian Wedding Photographer please do get in touch.
+If you’re looking for a moment catching Indian Wedding Photographer, please do get in touch.
 My photography style is modern, natural and fun – much like the couples I photograph!

 To find out more, check my availability or arrange to meet (I’m based in London and am happy to meet for coffee if you’re close by) please send me a message or call me on 07961 410 413.